junesirius/junesirius.github.io/_posts/Cyberpunk_2077/2021-05-22-SV-Journal-entry.md

 # （5）犯罪举报

+### Reported Crime: A Stroke of Luck

+The dead don't talk, but their money sure does.
+Check out the house on Mallagra.
+Mr. skunky scuba over here sure won't be needing those eddies anymore.

+### Reported Crime: Another Circle of Hell

+Choom wanted to grab someone's data, got himself burned.
+Clear?
+BURNED.
+But seriously - it could be worth checking the coords from his gear.
+Chooms like him usually have some nice toys.

 ### Reported Crime: Blood in the Air

 Looks like this choomba wanted to climb the turbine to fix something.
 Militech didn't want him to.
 1 determined person + 1 unhappy corp = 1 dead dude.
 Easy math.